ITNEA - Published Papers & Articles

 This paper was produced by the ITNEA..
 The paper explores some of the ways in which a non-executive director can make a positive contribution to their companies, over and above the minimum requirements of corporate governance.
 For advertising for chairmen and Independent Directors see Chairman Search and NED Search

 This survey was carried out amongst the member of the ITNEA in early 2005.
 The survey sought to see how the remuneration and the context of the role of non-executive directors in the Technology sector has changed and is likely to change over time.
-A summary of results is included in the press release at the bottom of this page, from 2005.
-Further data and 2012 review can be seen at Survey Results. pdf file.
+A summary of results is included in the press release at the bottom of this page, from 2005 with further references from 2012.
+Further data can be seen at Survey Results. pdf file.
 For ITNEA help to find candidates for Chairman and Non-executive Director roles see the pages on this web site at NED search and Chairman search

 Papers on topical subjects, some with input from third parties